-Best Shooter Games for PS5 2022
+Best shooters on PS5 2023: Amazing shooting games on PlayStation 5

 It might not be the most sophisticated game, but there's a lot to be said for the way Far Cry 6 pretty rapidly opens up a huge open-world map for you to cause total carnage in, with a wide range of weaponry that you can customise and upgrade as you play.

-There are explosive special powers to try out, almost countless checkpoints and bases to win back from your enemy's clutches, and it's all wrapped in a competently-told, father and son story of dictatorship and duty.
+There are explosive special powers to try out, almost countless checkpoints and bases to win back from your enemy's clutches, and it's all wrapped in a competently-told, father-son story of dictatorship and duty.
 If you've enjoyed the series before, you'll most likely love this.